 Biagio Cavanna (b.
 Novi Ligure, 1893 – d.
-Novi Ligure, December 21 1961) was an Italian track cyclist and sports manager, who became famous for having discovered and initially coached campionissimi Costante Girardengo and, later, Fausto Coppi.
+Novi Ligure, December 21, 1961) was an Italian track cyclist and sports manager, who became famous for having discovered and initially coached campionissimi (champions of champions) Costante Girardengo and, later, Fausto Coppi.

 Cavanna was Fausto’s cycling father and the most important influence on his cycling career.
 There are at least four versions of and several different dates for the first meeting between Cavanna and Faustino Coppi (the young Coppi).
 The masseur and the young met between the end of 1937 and the summer of 1938.
 It was a key moment in Coppi’s story, probably the single most important event.

 He’s like Binda

 Cavanna was a talent scout, tactician, trainer, soigneur, team manager, masseur.
 Behind his back he was called “l’umon” – dialect for l’omone, big man.
 There were other nicknames: the “Miracle Maker“, the “Muscle Wizard“, “Wizard of Novi“, and “one-eyed visionary” – for his ability to interpret the body of an athlete feeling it with just his hands.

 Cavanna believed in Coppi’s talents from the beginning.
 Once he wrote to Giovanni Rossignoli (see notes 1), the organizer of a race in Pavia: